 Below are a few areas to consider when developing the language and presentation of your program:

 - Ableism: language that refers to able-bodied actions or using language that uses a disability as a descriptor.
-Is your program mindful in speech of people with various abilities?
+Is your program language and presentation mindful – of people with various abilities?

 - Racism: language that discriminates based on race or ethnicity or promotes one race as superior to others.
 Does your program promote one race as superior or make assumptions about race or ethnicity?